 Each semester, we invite faculty from all campus departments to apply to hold courses in Jacobs Hall.
 Learn more.

 We occasionally hire external instructors to teach design courses on a range of topics, such as visual communication, prototyping, human-centered design, and more.
-If you are interested, please apply to our lecturer pool; for questions, please email Gwynne Keathley, Executive Director.
+If you are interested, please apply to our lecturer pools: Jacobs Institute for Design Engineering and Master of Design Program.
+For questions, please email Gwynne Keathley, Executive Director.